automl/SMAC3/docs/3_getting_started.md

     ``SuccessiveHalving`` or ``Hyperband`` as intensifier but you did not specify instances, SMAC passes `budget` as argument to the target function.
 But don't worry: SMAC will tell you if something is missing or if something is not used.

 !!! warning
+    SMAC *always* minimizes the value returned from the target function.

+!!! warning